Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 * One the function has been published, there's some good reading about logging and metrics that can be found [here](https://learn.microsoft.com/azure/azure-functions/functions-monitor-log-analytics?tabs=csharp)

 * For API Documentation, please see the (Link TBD)
-* Once this moves to preview, we except no breaking changes and would be as simple as removing the the nuget source that points to the private preview.
+* Once this moves to preview, we except no breaking changes and would be as simple as removing the the NuGet source that points to the private preview.

 ## Examples